robatwilliams/decent-code/topics/naming-things.md

 **Use positive names for Booleans, and avoid negation within the name.** Negative names cause double negatives, which make expressions harder to grasp (consider `enabled: true` vs. `disabled: false`).
 Using the word "not" has the same issue.

 **Avoid overusing "get" as a method name prefix.** Getters return values.
 Prefer more informative alternatives such as "request", "fetch", "find", "query", "build", or "create" where appropriate.

+**Strive for distinctive names within the same context.** Similar names are easy to mix up, and make code difficult to read.

 **Consider qualifying every name when it becomes necessary to qualify one.** This often yields greater clarity/distinctiveness than only qualifying one to distinguish it, and makes it more likely that the correct one will be chosen for use in the appropriate places. *Example: previousFoo & nextFoo, instead of previousFoo & foo.*